reTHINK-project/dev-java-hyperty/docs/offlineSubscriptionManager/readme.md

 **logic**

-For all `online` events received it checks if the CGUID is associated to any pending subscription at pendingSubscriptionReplies collection and if yes the `processPendingSubscription(subscribeMsg)` function is executed
+For all `online` events received it checks if the CGUID is associated to any pending subscription at pendingSubscriptions collection and if yes the `processPendingSubscription(subscribeMsg)` function is executed

 ### `processPendingSubscription(subscribeMsg)`